 Selecting 'Bypass' in the dialog will allow the user to continue logging in, but without receiving the Secure Token attribute.
 That user will not see the dialog again.
 If they need to be Secure Token-enabled down the road, an account with the Secure Token will need to add it to their account.

-In some cases such as lab environments, it makes sense to proactively bypass the Secure Token dialog for all mobile users on devices that will never be encrypted.
+In some cases such as lab environments, and where the Bootstrap Token doesn't grant Secure Token access to all accounts, it makes sense to proactively bypass the Secure Token dialog for all mobile users on devices that will never be encrypted.
 The EPS team has created a mobileconfig profile for Multi-Tenant Munki stakeholder use.
 To install the profile on a managed Mac, add secure_token_bypass to the Managed Installs section of the machine manifest, or to your unit's base manifest structure as appropriate.
 You may want to update your unit's manifest template(s) to reflect this change.

 A Secure Token-enabled account can add the attribute to other accounts in one of two ways: